Shaken Baby Syndrome (Abusive Head Trauma)

 What is shaken baby syndrome?

 Dr. Robert Reece provided one definition of shaken baby syndrome (also called the shaken impact syndrome).
 He described the syndrome as "the constellation of signs and symptoms resulting from violent shaking or shaking and impacting the head of an infant or small child."
 The alternative descriptive phrase "abusive head trauma" serves as an umbrella term implying injury to the skull, brain, and spinal cord as a result of shaking and/or trauma to the head.
 Implicit in any terminology is that an adult purposefully inflicts such trauma on the infant.
-Recent literature cites the extraordinary statistic that 40% of childhood deaths as a consequence of child abuse involve children less than 12 months of age.
+Research indicates that very young children (ages 4 and younger) are the most frequent victims of child fatalities.
+Although more recent statistics are not yet available, the National Child Abuse and Neglect Data System (NCANDS) data for 2010 demonstrated that children younger than 1 year accounted for 47.7 percent of fatalities; children younger than 4 years accounted for nearly four-fifths (79.4 percent) of fatalities.
+These children are the most vulnerable for many reasons, including their dependency, small size, and inability to defend themselves.
 Of these lethal events, inflicted head trauma is the primary cause of such mortality.
 Amazingly, the most frequent etiology (cause) of fatal head injury to children below 2 years of age is inflicted head trauma.
 Inflicted head trauma is a subset of the larger problem of child abuse (lethal and nonlethal).
 Unfortunately, solid statistics are limited regarding the incidence of shaken baby syndrome.
 This partially is due to various terms used in medical and hospital records as well as under-recognition of shaken baby syndrome since symptoms and signs may be more subtle than those of general body injury seen in globally battered children.
 CDC statistics reflect the broad problem of physical violence against children, reporting approximately 122,500 victims, of whom 840 died.
 Of those who died, 60% were boys.

 Find out what women really need.